benhichem/telegram_users_manager/features.md

 - [ ] commands
     - [ ] remove bulk
-        - [ ] requires csv list of users to remove
+        - [x] requires csv list of users to remove.
-        - [ ] checks VIP list for intersections
+        - [ ] checks VIP list for intersections.
         - [ ] removes only users that don't exist in VIP list.
+        - [ ] add removed uses to the ban list table.
     - [x] message bulk
         - [x] requires a csv input of user ids and messages
         - [x] read the CSV
         - [x] loop the CSV rows
+        - [ ] needs to be updated to limit rate for 30 sec
+        - [ ] also needs to have its own process
     - [ ] add bulk
-        - [ ] requires a csv list of users to add.
+        - [x] requires a csv list of users to add.
         - [ ] checks if the user is in the ban list.
         - [ ] adds only users that don't exist in the ban list
     - [ ] add to BAN list